alexa-samples/skill-sample-python-first-skill/module-4/README.md

 ## Using the Alexa Settings API
-In this section, you will enable the Cake Walk skill to calculate the number of days until the user’s next birthday.
+In this section, you will enable the Cake Time skill to calculate the number of days until the user’s next birthday.
 Use the  [Alexa developer console](https://developer.amazon.com/alexa/console/ask)  for this module.
-Log in to the console and open the Cake Walk skill.
+Log in to the console and open the Cake Time skill.

 To calculate the number of days until the user’s next birthday accurately, we need additional information, like current date, and user’s time zone.
 Luckily, you can use the Alexa Settings API to get this information.
 To do that, we need to pass the following information to the Alexa Settings API: